cloudinary-devs/TQ-Extension-Cloudinary-Video/README.md

 # Cloudinary Video - TwilioQuest Extension

 ## Todo List - Joel
-1. Browser needs to look like a browser
 1. When returning to main corridor, greeter should not appear if all objectives have been completed.
 1. "Thanks, would you like to show/complete/do it again" conversation should play when talking to greeter/npc inside their office if all objectives have been completed.